Does Sarbanes-Oxley Foster the Existence of Ethical Executive Role Models in the Corporation?

 This Article assumes that ethical roles models may be important to the maintenance of good corporate governance (in general) and the success of Sarbanes-Oxley as a corporate governance initiative (in specific).
 With that in mind, the Article preliminarily analyzes, using legal and social sciences literature, whether Sarbanes-Oxley may encourage or discourage the existence of ethical role models in the corporation.

 Heminway, Joan M., "Does Sarbanes-Oxley Foster the Existence of Ethical Executive Role Models in the Corporation?"
 (2008).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.